He has made us family

 Missional Community Groups are not a program or event, but an organic lifestyle flowing from our identity in Christ as a family of missionary servants, sent to make disciples.

-We currently have community groups meeting in both Aberdeen, WA and Westport, WA.
+We currently have community groups meeting in Aberdeen, WA , Westport, WA and Montesano, WA.